aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Task 3: Configure DDoS telemetry

-You create a Public IP address, and then set up telemetry in the next steps.
+In this task, you will create a Public IP address and configure telemetry to monitor DDoS metrics for your protected resources.
+DDoS telemetry helps you track and visualize attack patterns and how your resources are responding to traffic.

 1. On the Azure portal home page, select **Create a resource**, then in the search box, enter **public ip**, then select **Public IP address** when it appears.